rishabladha/ComputerSystem/Week 1.md

 - learn Responsive design suitable for pc and android both.
 - Created basic homescreen page

+### Team 19~ Studied About Rest Apis in Djnago Rest Framework
+~ Learned How to use retrofit and volley
+~ Created Authorization(authentication)
+~ Created Front Page(Login and registration) Of our Android Application

 ### Team 10
 - Learning some advanced features of java
 - Prepared logo of the app